Gyamps/protein-mutation-sheet/README.md

 of the reference or it does not exist ("X"), then the final sheet has an "X" placed there.

-In the event of a mutation, the original letter in the reference sequence is written then the position where the mutation happened is included and then the mutation itself is written.
+In the event of a mutation, the original nucleotide in the reference sequence, then the position where the mutation happened, as well as the mutation itself are written into the excel sheet corresponding to its Isolate ID.
 So, say in the reference, at position 1, a "V" exists, but in the isolate's sequence, a "P" exists instead, it is recorded as "V1P".

 ## Technologies

-The project is created with:
+The project was created with:

 - Python: 3.11.5
 - biopython 1.83